krataip/Rattanakorn.pmtk/feature.md

 ## Basic branching

 When working with a centralized workflow the concepts are simple, `master` represented the official history and is always deployable.
 With each now scope of work, aka feature, the developer is to create a new branch.
 For clarity, make sure to use descriptive names like `transaction-fail-message` or `github-oauth` for your branches.

-**#Protip:** Although you may have a feature like 'user login and registration`, this is not considered appropriate to create a feature branch at this level, there is too much work to be done.
-It is better to break these large deliverables down to smaller bits of work that can be continuously integrated into the project.
-Remember, commit early and often.

 Before you create a branch, be sure you have all the upstream changes from the `origin/master` branch.